Skip to content

 Creating Files and Folders

-Press A to create a new file or folder:
+Press a to add a new file or folder:

 2. Type the name (add / at the end for folders)